Those who remained steadfast on Islam During the Apostasy Part 6

 Al Tabari mentioned him in several places, including that he pointed out the vulnerabilities of the apostates of his tribe to al ‘Ala’ ibn al Hadrami radiya Llahu ‘anhu enabling him to capture them.[31]

-In addition to the aforementioned, there were luminaries in Bahrain who firmly held onto Islam, as mentioned by al Waqidi, including:
+In addition to the aforementioned, other luminaries in Bahrain also firmly held onto Islam, as al Waqidi mentioned:

-1) Haram ibn Hayyan al ‘Abdi, who at that time was the elder of ‘Abdul Qais and its most senior.
+1. Haram ibn Hayyan al ‘Abdi, who at that time was the elder and most senior member of the ‘Abdul Qais.
 He advanced to Aban ibn Sa’id and said:

 يا أبان إن الله عز وجل قد كثر بالإسلام عددنا وشد به قلوبنا وألسنتنا فلسنا نخاف أعداءنـا مـن الناس وقد أبيت المقام بأرضنا فإن كان أوحشك منا شيء أمناك منه وإن خشيت أن تعجـز عـن ولايتنا أعناك بأنفسنا وإذا أردت خيراً مما أنت فيه بذلنا لك أموالنا

 O Aban, indeed Allah, the Mighty and Majestic, has multiplied our numbers through Islam and strengthened our hearts and tongues with it, so we no longer fear our enemies among the people.
-But you have refused to reside in our land, if there is something from us that makes you uneasy, we will ensure your safety from it.
+Yet you have refused to reside in our land.
+If there is something from us that makes you uneasy, we will ensure your safety from it.
 If you are worried that you will not be able to govern over us, we will support you with our very selves.
 And if you desire something better than what you are currently in, we offer our wealth to you.[32]

-2) Al Mundhir ibn ‘A’idh al ‘Abdi, he is the one whom the Prophet salla Llahu ‘alayhi wa sallam appointed as the leader of the delegation of ‘Abdul Qais when they visited him.
-He was among those who accompanied Aban ibn Sa’id to Madinah, along with his brother Subah ibn Hayyan, Jarud ibn al Mu’alla, al Ashajj ibn ‘A’idh, ‘Abdullah ibn Sawwar, and al Harith ibn Murrah, with a total of 30 horsemen from the leaders of ‘Abdul Qais.[33]
+2. Al Mundhir ibn ‘A’idh al ‘Abdi.
+He is the one whom the Prophet salla Llahu ‘alayhi wa sallam appointed as the leader of the delegation of the ‘Abdul Qais when they visited him.
+He was among those who accompanied Aban ibn Sa’id to Madinah, along with his brother Subah ibn Hayyan, al Jarud ibn al Mu’alla, al Ashajj ibn ‘A’idh, ‘Abdullah ibn Sawwar, and al Harith ibn Murrah, with a total of 30 horsemen from the leaders of the ‘Abdul Qais.[33]

 NEXT⇒ Those who remained steadfast on Islam During the Apostasy Part 8

-[2] It is mentioned in an authentic Hadith that when they came to him, Messenger of Allah salla Llahu ‘alayhi wa sallam said to them:
+[2] It is mentioned in an authentic hadith that when they came to him, the Messenger of Allah salla Llahu ‘alayhi wa sallam said to them:

 عبد القيس خير أهل المشرق اللهم اغفر لعبد القيس قالها ثلاثاً وبارك في ثمارهم

 ‘Abdul Qais are the best of the people of the East!
-O Allah, forgive ‘Abdul Qais and bless their fruits.
+O Allah, forgive the ‘Abdul Qais, thrice, and bless their fruits.

 [4] See the story in Hurub al Riddah, pg.
 194.